FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 └── tsconfig.json
 ```

-Now let us extract the inner code into a method to the new created `actions/index.ts` file and call it from the existing outter `my-first/index.ts` file.
+Now let us extract the inner code into a method to the new created `actions/index.ts` file and call it from the existing outer `my-first/index.ts` file.

 Code of `my-first/index.ts`